arangodb/docs-hugo/site/content/3.11/arangograph/deployments/private-endpoints.md

   security
 ---
 This topic describes how to create a private endpoint deployment and securely deploy to various cloud providers such as Google Cloud Platform (GCP) and Amazon Web Services (AWS).
 Follow the steps outlined below to get started.

 {{< tip >}}
-In AWS private endpoints should be located in the same region.
+In AWS, private endpoints should be located in the same region.
 {{< /tip >}}

 {{< info >}}